cdoremus/MyNotes/Spanish Verbs.md

 # Conjugations

- *Notice that most of the present tense endings for -er and -ir verbs are the same.
+ *Notice that most of the **present tense** endings for -er and -ir verbs are the same.
 Only the nosotros and vosotros endings are different.*
+In the **preterite tense** the -er and -ir endings are the same.
 ### -ar verbs
 #### Present
 **hablar (to speak)**